limiw/open-source-discussions/5-open-source-ai-deep-learning-projects-to-follow.md

 **SHAP**

-The projects mentioned thus far are more concerned with providing the basic building blocks of getting to grips with A.I. branches such as deep learning and machine learning.
+The projects mentioned thus far are more concerned with providing the basic building blocks of getting to grips with AI branches such as deep learning and machine learning.

 One important question that arises when becoming proficient at building and experimenting with such models is why did an algorithm make a certain decision.
 When you get insight into a given model’s inner workings, you get a solid base from which to improve its performance.